olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

    <p style="font-size:20px"><b>Why participate?</b></p>

-If you want/need to get your code running (or optimized) on a GPU-accelerated system, these hackathons offer a unique opportunity to set aside 5 days, surrounds yourself with experts in the field, and push toward your development goals.
+If you want/need to get your code running (or optimized) on a GPU-accelerated system, these hackathons offer a unique opportunity to set aside the time, surrounds yourself with experts in the field, and push toward your development goals.
 By the end of the event, each team should have part of their code running (or more optimized) on GPUs, or at least have a clear roadmap of how to get there.